-As you can see, employers have clearly defined responsibilities under the Occupational Safety and Health Act of 1970.
-The following list is an expansion on those basic responsibilities that are stated throughout the OSHA standards.
+Employers have clearly defined responsibilities under the Occupational Safety and Health Act of 1970.
+The following list expands those basic responsibilities that are stated throughout the OSHA standards.

-Of course, these are not all of the employer responsibilities, but this summary does present those general responsibilities each employer has to both the law and their employees.
 The list above reflects the fact that the employer has control of work and workplace conditions.
 Tied to that control is accountability.
-On the other hand, what general responsibilities do employees have to their employer?
+Now let's look at the general responsibilities employees have to their employer.